Affordable Legal Representation at Landlord Tenant Board Hearings for Failure to Maintain by Landlord, Harassment by Landlord, and much more!

-Legal Eagle offers legal help for Landlord and Tenant Board (the "LTB") cases involving Eviction for Non-Payment of Rent, Eviction for Unlawful Conduct, and other issues as issues in dispute that are governed by the Residential Tenancies Act, 2006, S.O.
+Legal Eagle offers legal help for Landlord and Tenant Board cases involving Failure to Maintain by Landlord, Harassment by Landlord, and much more as issues in dispute that are governed by the Residential Tenancies Act, 2006, S.O.
 2006, Chapter 17.
-Confusingly, where a dispute exists between residential landlords and former tenants, certain matters must still proceed within the LTB while certain other matters must proceed in the Small Claims Court.
-Sometimes, when multiple legal issues arise, there are issues that must proceed at the LTB while other issues proceed at the Small Claims Court.
+Confusingly, where a dispute exists between residential landlords and former tenants, certain matters must still proceed within the Landlord Tenant Board while certain other matters must proceed in the Small Claims Court.
+Sometimes, when multiple legal issues arise, there are issues that must proceed at the Landlord Tenant Board while other issues proceed at the Small Claims Court.
 Failure to bring issues to the proper forum can result in a dismissal of proceedings and possibly with a loss of right to redo or restart proceedings in the proper fashion and within the correct forum.
-Other matters, such as commercial tenancy cases are outside the jurisdiction of the LTB and may be litigated in the Small Claims Court depending on the legal issues involved and whether the matter involves less than the $35,000 per Plaintiff limit.
+Other matters, such as commercial tenancy cases are outside the jurisdiction of the Landlord Tenant Board and may be litigated in the Small Claims Court depending on the legal issues involved and whether the matter involves less than the $35,000 per Plaintiff limit.

 When a landlord or tenant files an Application with the Landlord Tenant Board, particulars, being the specific details of allegations, are required.Learn More

 What Can a Landlord Ask a Prospective Tenant Who Is Applying to Rent An Apartment?
-A Landlord May Make Inquiries About Rental History, Credit References,...Learn More
+A Landlord May Ask a Prospective Tenant For Rental History Details and...Learn More

 A brief summary to outline the urban myth false belief that a tenant cannot be evicted during the wintertime including explanation regarding undue hardship.Learn More

 Are the Time Limits Within the Residential Tenancies Act, 2006 Subject to the Discoverability Principle?
 Generally, Prescribed Limitation Periods,...Learn More